Top public health advisor gets on her e-bike and encourages others to walk or cycle to work

 Many of Oxfordshire Fire and Rescue Service’s HQ team, in Kidlington, cycle to work, completing an accumulated mileage of 811 per week.
 That’s an average of over 10 miles per person every week.

 In a recent survey of county council employees, nearly 25% of respondents said they cycled or walked to work.
-The council is committed to encouraging ‘active travel’ by offering staff a Cycle to Work scheme with pool bikes available to staff working in County Hall in Oxford.
+The council is committed to encouraging ‘active travel’ by offering staff a Cycle to Work scheme; pool bikes are available at some of the council's offices.

 Oxfordshire is expecting economic and health benefits from hosting the prestigious OVO Energy Women’s Tour professional cycling race, which will pedal through the county on Wednesday 12 June 2019.